2015 Bharuch riots

 The 2015 Bharuch riots took place in Hansot village of Bharuch district, Gujarat state in India.
-It was caused by communal tensions from a number of events between the Hindu majority and the Muslim minority.
+It was caused by communal tensions from a number of events between the Hindu and the Muslim.
 The riots resulted in the deaths of three people, an unknown number of injuries, as well as several homes and businesses being burnt down.

 Probable causes

 Events of communal tensions before the riots: